makerdao/simplecoin1/README.md

 contract deployer, who can configure this as they wish.

-The factory also allows creation of a Simplecoin with an arbitrary, user-supplied authority.
-This authority needs to implement two public methods:

-1. `canCall(address caller, address callee, bytes4 sig) returns (bool)`
-  - determines whether `caller` can call the function with signature `sig` at address `callee`.
+The factory also allows creation of a Simplecoin with an arbitrary, user-supplied authority implementing `canCall(address caller, address callee, bytes4 sig) returns (bool)`. `canCall` determines whether `caller` can call the function with signature `sig` at address `callee`, and is tested for calls to any non-constant public function, controlling selective user access.
-2. `canReceive(address who, uint amount)`
-  - determines whether `who` can receive `amount` via a `transfer` or `transferFrom` call.

-`canCall` is tested for calls to any non-constant public function, controlling selective user access.
-`canReceive` is tested on calls to `transfer` and `transferFrom`, controlling ERC20 interactions.

 Using
 -----